-This dessert is best right after the brownies have cooled, but you can store them in the refrigerator in an airtight container for 3 to 4 days.
-Any longer and they’ll lose their texture and become soggy.
+Mint brownies are best right after they have cooled, but you can store them in the refrigerator in an airtight container for 3 to 4 days.
+Any longer, and they’ll lose their texture and become soggy.

-If you want to make the mint brownies well in advance, freeze them without any icing.
-Then thaw overnight in the refrigerator and add fresh frosting before serving!
+If you want to make this recipe well in advance, freeze your treats without any icing.
+Then thaw overnight in the refrigerator and add fresh frosting to each mint chocolate chip brownie before serving!

 For the best texture, I recommend using unsalted butter.

 You can add a little more butter and chocolate to the batter to get a fudge-like consistency.
-If you prefer them a bit cakier, add slightly more flour.
+If you prefer your chocolate mint brownies a bit cakier, add slightly more flour.

 With love, from our simple kitchen to yours.